 After the investment portion of the whole life policy reaches a certain threshold, the policy will essentially pay for itself and remain in effect forever.

 Looking to replicate this benefit with a term policy?
-Imagine a 30 year fixed term plan that cost $45 per month in premiums.
+Imagine a 30 year fixed term plan that costs $45 per month in premiums.
 That would cost an insured party $540 per year.
-If you were to put $50,000 into a well balanced bond or index fund, the dividends would likely cover the plan’s premiums until the policy terminated.
+If you were to put $50,000 into a well-balanced bond or index fund, the dividends would likely cover the plan’s premiums until the policy terminated.
 When the policy expires, you would be left with the investment account and its accumulated growth.